AnitaZhang0526/APC_FinalProject/README.md

-# APC_FinalProject
-XRD/FTIR data processing tool suite.
+#XRD/FTIR Data Processing Tool Suite
 Created by Alex Pirola, Agnes Robang, Shashank Gupta, Arjun Prihar, Jordan Hamel, and Anita Zhang

+## Using this Project

+### Install Required Python Packages
+From the main directory, run `pip install -r requirements.txt` to install all required python packages on your computer.

+## Contributing to this Project

-## Updating the Databases
+### Updating the Databases
 If you think that either of the databases needs to be updated, run the appropriate updating script locally on your computer and then create a commit for the updated database.
 In your pull request, explain the reason for updating the database.

-### Updating the XRD Database
+#### Updating the XRD Database
-The XRD database (csv file) can be updated by running the following script **from the `/Code/scrape/` directory**:
+The XRD database (csv file) can be updated by running the following script from the `/Code/scrape/` directory:
 ```
 python scrape_xrd.py
 ```

-### Updating the FTIR Database
+#### Updating the FTIR Database
 Coming soon!

+### Python Packages
+If you use a python package in the code you are writing, check `requirements.txt` to see if the package is already listed there.
+If not, add the name of the package.

-## Using the Auto-Documentation Script
+### Using the Auto-Documentation Script
 Type in ```make html``` in the command line to auto-document existing .py files to generate a webpage with instructions.
 The current webpage uses the default theme.
 To open the html, ```cd _build``` and type in ```open index.html```.
 If you are using a Windows operating system, you can also open the link through your favorite browser (ex. ```google-chrome index.html```)